jayaditya77/Aimtrainerpython/README.md

-Run this file ion vs code
+Run this file on vs code
 compile and run
 play